antononcube/Raku-FunctionalParsers/README-work.md

        - Via MermaidJS classes.
 - [ ] TODO Translators
   - [ ] TODO FPs code into EBNF
+    - Very cool to have, but seems to be a lot of work.
   - [X] DONE Raku grammars to FPs
     - See the class "Grammar::TokenProcessing::Actions::EBNF" of the package "Grammar::TokenProcessing".
+  - [X] DONE Stand-alone grammar-graph translation function.
+    - `fp-grammar-graph`
 - [ ] TODO Extensions
   - [X] DONE First-matched alternation
     - The standard `alterations` parser is ["longest alternation"](https://docs.raku.org/language/regexes#Longest_alternation:_|) (in Raku's terms.)